Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### Code validation:

-* When completing my HTML code, I had then inputed the code through w3schools validator (https://validator.w3.org/) and found that there was no errors in the code
+* When completing my HTML code, I had then inputed the code through [w3schools validator](https://validator.w3.org/) and found that there was no errors in the code

-* When completing my CSS code, I had then inputed the code through w3schools validator (https://validator.w3.org/) and selected the CSS option and found that again just like the HTML code there was no errors in the code
+* When completing my CSS code, I had then inputed the code through [w3schools validator](https://validator.w3.org/) and selected the CSS option and found that again just like the HTML code there was no errors in the code

-* When completing my Javascript code, I had then inputed the code through the Javascript validator (https://jshint.com/) to ensure there was no erros in the Javascript code, it turns out there was no errors in the code
+* When completing my Javascript code, I had then inputed the code through the [Javascript validator (JS hint)](https://jshint.com/) to ensure there was no erros in the Javascript code, it turns out there was no errors in the code

 ### Test User Stories: